-by Freddy Tran Nager, Founder of Atomic Tango LLC; an earlier version of this story appeared on Jawbone.TV…
+by Freddy Tran Nager, Founder of Atomic Tango; an earlier version of this story appeared on Jawbone.TV…

 For author Dan Roam, it began with a living nightmare.